-- a internal governance and control;
+- 1. internal governance and control;

-- b internal audit;
+- 2. internal audit;

-- c risk management;
+- 3. risk management;

-- d handling of complaints;
+- 4. handling of complaints;

-- e anti-money laundering;
+- 5. anti-money laundering;

-- f ethics;
+- 6. ethics;

-- g handling of conflicts of interest; and
+- 7. handling of conflicts of interest; and

-- h authorisation and payment approval and outsourcing.
+- 8. outsourcing.

 There must also be internal instructions regarding credit risk, operational risk, reporting of significant events and liquidity risk.
-With respect to credit risks in particular, during 2018 the SFSA adopted detailed regulations pertaining to the management of such risks in credit institutions including, inter alia, regulations regarding processes for credit assessment, and the monitoring and internal reporting of credit risks.
+With respect to credit risks in particular, the SFSA has adopted detailed regulations pertaining to the management of these risks in credit institutions including regulations regarding processes for credit assessment, and the monitoring and internal reporting of credit risks.

 In the absence of authorisation or just cause, a customer's relations with a Swedish credit institution may not be disclosed, and this continues to apply after the customer relationship has ended.
-However, a Swedish credit institution is obliged to report information regarding an individual's relations with the institution where such information is requested by an investigating officer pursuant to the provisions regarding preliminary investigations in criminal cases, or where such information is requested by a prosecutor in a matter regarding legal assistance in a criminal case upon request by another state or an international court.
+However, a Swedish credit institution is obliged to report information regarding an individual's relations with the institution where this information is requested by an investigating officer pursuant to the provisions regarding preliminary investigations in criminal cases, or where this information is requested by a prosecutor in a matter regarding legal assistance in a criminal case upon request by another state or an international court.

-If a Swedish credit institution wishes to engage any third parties to perform any regulated services, the institution must inform the SFSA and file the relevant outsourcing agreement with the SFSA.
-Furthermore, outsourcing agreements may only be entered into when the institution remains responsible to the customer with respect to the entrusted operations: the operations are conducted by the service provider in a supervised and, from a bank secrecy perspective, satisfactory manner; and the services are not of such scope that the institution is unable to perform its obligations pursuant to the BFBA or other statutes governing the operations of the institution, including but not limited to the European Banking Authority's guidelines on outsourcing arrangements.4
+If a Swedish credit institution wishes to engage third parties to perform any regulated services or a service of core importance for the institution's operations, the institution must inform the SFSA and file the relevant outsourcing agreement with the SFSA.
+Furthermore, outsourcing agreements may only be entered into provided that the institution remains responsible towards its customers with respect to the entrusted operations: the operations are conducted by the service provider in a supervised and, from a bank secrecy perspective, satisfactory manner; and the services are not of such scope that the institution is unable to perform its obligations pursuant to the Swedish Banking and Financing Business Act (BFBA) or other statutes governing the operations of the institution, including the European Banking Authority's guidelines on outsourcing arrangements.[1]